ltsypin/TGNE-2022/README.md

 ## User Guide:

-### Building the conda environment for python and R. Navigate to the top level directory and run on of the following:
+### Building the conda environment for python and R:

+Navigate to the top level directory and run one of the following:

 Mac – Apple Silicon ([Rosetta](https://support.apple.com/en-us/102527) required):
 ```